drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/1_introduction.md

 ### Server-Level

-In addition to the high level order of operations, server-level services will execute in the order they are placed in the array.
+In addition to the high level order of operations, server-level services will execute in the order they are placed in the server's `services` config.
 For example ...

 ```typescript
 const server = new Drash.Server({